 October 5 Join Faculty Services Librarian, T.J.
 Striepe, for a brown-bag information session that will prepare you to publish your writing.
 This session will cover the nuts and bolts of using ExpressO and Scholastica, and how to submit your writing to contests.
 Sponsored by the Dean Rusk International Law Center.

 October 6 “Blood Antiquities: Cultural Heritage at Risk from Conflict, Looting and Illegal Transport,” lunchtime presentation by Professor James K. Reap.
 A Georgia Law alumnus, his positions include: Professor and Graduate Coordinator of the Master of Historic Preservation Program, College of Environment + Design, University of Georgia; member, U.S. Department of State Cultural Property Advisory Committee; Secretary General, Committee on Legal, Administrative and Financial Issues, International Council of Monuments and Sites; and board member, U.S. Committee of the Blue Shield.
 Dean Rusk International Law Center presents.

 October 10 “Guantánamo, Torture, and Terrorism.”
-Rick Kammen, a former Army lawyer who is lead defense counsel in U.S. v. al-Nashiri, a case before a U.S. Military Commission at Guantánamo, will speak at this lunchtime event.
+Rick Kammen, an Army veteran and capital defense specialist who is lead defense counsel in U.S. v. al-Nashiri, a case before a U.S. Military Commission at Guantánamo, will speak at this lunchtime event.